waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The built-in `select_battle_option` tool is unreliable and has been replaced.
 DO NOT USE.
 Use `custom_select_battle_option` instead.

 # My Custom Tools
+- `list_reachable_unseen_tiles`: Uses pathfinding logic to identify all unseen tiles that are currently reachable from the player's position.

 ## Battle Tools
 - `custom_select_battle_option`: Reliably selects a main battle menu option (FIGHT, PKMN, PACK, RUN).
+- `custom_select_move`: Reliably selects a move from the battle move menu.

 # Broken Tools